What is Breast Reconstruction?

 Breast Reconstruction is the aspect of Plastic Surgery that treats deformities of the breast due to breast cancer, trauma (accidents), or any other process which significantly alters the shape and/or function of the breast.

-The most common indication for Breast Reconstruction is re-creation of a breast following treatment for breast cancer – such as mastectomy, or lumpectomy (also called ‘segmental mastectomy,’ partial mastectomy, among other names).
+The most common indication for Breast Reconstruction is the re-creation of a breast following treatment for breast cancer – such as mastectomy, or lumpectomy (also called ‘segmental mastectomy,’ partial mastectomy, among other names).

 There are many options for breast reconstruction and not all patients are candidates for all options.
 There are many factors which go into determining which reconstructive option is best for you.
 Some factors are medical – such as whether or not you had radiation therapy, or what stage your breast cancer was.
 Other factors are more personal – such as your physical and anatomic characteristics and lifestyle.

 Being diagnosed with cancer of any kind is a life-changing event, but being diagnosed with cancer of the breast has unique aspects that are not relevant to many cancers.
 The female breast is an inherent part of a woman’s sense of self as well as femininity.
 For this reason, a law was passed in 1998 called the Women’s Health and Cancer Rights Act which requires most group insurance plans to cover breast reconstruction after breast cancer.
-Visit American Cancer Society’s website for more information.
+Visit the American Cancer Society’s website for more information.

-Sadly, many women do not know this, or are never given the option for reconstruction by their other doctors.
+Sadly, many women do not know this or are never given the option for reconstruction by their other doctors.
 Statistically speaking, only about 1 in 5 patients get breast reconstruction.

 How does breast reconstruction surgery work?